suzenos/bggn213_github/README.md

 # BGGN213
-My classwork from BGGN 213 at UCSD
+My classwork from BGGN 213 at UC System Down.